Last Updated on by

 As per a 2017 Global Review of Data-Driven Marketing and Advertising report, a total of 79.6% of the respondents had the view that customer data was crucial to make sure that their marketing and advertising efforts pay off.
 But is it that only the big companies want to make money off customer data?
 Doesn’t seem so.
 As per a study made by Marketing Drive, 71% of the customers actually prefer customized advertisements.

 While e-Commerce advertisements make most of the data-feed driven targeted advertising that we get to see today, they are only the beginning as data-feed driven advertising can be used in many more ways.
-Companies can scrape data related to the places that have been Googled most by people in an area and show advertisements for air-fares to those places, or holiday packages for those destinations.
+Companies can crawl data related to the places that have been Googled most by people in an area and show advertisements for air-fares to those places, or holiday packages for those destinations.

-Online ticket-booking websites could scrape search engine feeds to find which movie you searched for, or music you listen to most.
+Online ticket-booking websites could crawl search engine feeds to find which movie you searched for, or music you listen to most.
 This way they can advertise movie tickets to you or display you an ad of a concert in which your favourite artist is performing.